UChicago community prepares to celebrate inauguration of President Paul Alivisatos

 The day’s events will begin with the traditional faculty and delegate processional, starting at 9:30 a.m.
 CT at the David Rubenstein Forum.
 The UChicago community is welcome to gather on the bridges along the Midway Plaisance to watch the procession traveling north on Woodlawn Avenue toward Rockefeller Memorial Chapel, which will host the inauguration ceremony at 10 a.m.

 Although in-person attendance at Rockefeller Chapel is by invitation only, due to COVID-19 health and safety guidance, the event will be webcast live on the inauguration website.
-The campus community is also invited to attend watch parties at Mandel Hall and Max Palevsky Cinema beginning at 10 a.m.
+The campus community is also invited to attend watch parties at Mandel Hall and Max Palevsky Cinema.

 As part of the program, speakers will welcome Alivisatos to the University on behalf of UChicago’s faculty, students, staff, alumni and the neighboring community.
 The representatives include: